Mid Staffordshire NHS Foundation Trust Public Inquiry

 Evidence & Impact

-The Mid Staffordshire NHS Foundation Trust Public Inquiry, chaired by Sir Robert Francis QC, examined serious failings in care at Mid Staffordshire NHS Foundation Trust between 2005 and 2009.
-The inquiry's report, published in February 2013, made 290 recommendations aimed at preventing similar failures in patient care.
+The Mid Staffordshire NHS Foundation Trust Public Inquiry, chaired by Sir Robert Francis QC, examined failures in care at Stafford Hospital between 2005 and 2009.
+The inquiry's report, published in February 2013, made 290 recommendations aimed at preventing similar failures across the NHS.

-The government responded to the Francis Report through two key documents.
-An initial response, 'Patients First and Foremost', was published in March 2013, followed by a comprehensive response, 'Hard Truths: the Journey to Putting Patients First', in November 2013.
-The government accepted 201 recommendations (69%), accepted in principle 60 recommendations (21%), partially accepted 20 recommendations (7%), and did not accept 9 recommendations (3%).
+The government responded through two documents: 'Patients First and Foremost' in March 2013 and 'Hard Truths: the Journey to Putting Patients First' in November 2013.
+According to these responses, the government accepted 201 recommendations (69%), accepted in principle 60 recommendations (21%), partially accepted 20 recommendations (7%), and did not accept 9 recommendations (3%).

 Reforms Attributed to This Inquiry